 At 12th level, the shissoku strike is so powerful as to send foes flying.
 When a target is hit by a shissoku strike, the shugoki may make a bull rush maneuver attempt against them as a free action.
 The shugoki cannot follow the target with this bull rush.
 If the bull rush is successful, the target must also make a Reflex save (DC 10 + half of the samurai’s level + his Strength modifier) or land prone.

 At 14th level, a shugoki’s shissoku strike terrifies all who witness it.
 When a shugoki successfully hits with a shissoku strike, all foes within 30 feet who can see the shugoki must succeed at a Wisdom save (DC 10 + half of the samurai’s level + his Charisma modifier).
 On a failure, they first become shaken.
 If they are already shaken, they become frightened.
 If they are already frightened, they become panicked.
 This lasts for a number of rounds equal to the shugoki’s Charisma modifier.

 Mortal Demon (Ex)

 At 20th level, the shugoki has become a wrathful entity of death and destruction, allowing no barrier to stand before him and his goal.
-His attacks with tetsubos ignore up to 10 points of hardness or DR. In addition, the shugoki is considered one size larger for the purpose of determining what size of tetsubo he can wield, and his critical multiplier with tetsubos increases by 1.
+His attacks with tetsubos ignore up to 10 points of hardness or DR. In addition, the shugoki is considered one size larger with no penalty for the purpose of determining what size of tetsubo he can wield, and his critical multiplier with tetsubos increases by 1.

 This ability replaces master samurai.